-- 7.1.1 Since the start of the plan period on the 1 April 2020, the District has benefitted from a significant number of housing sites with planning permission, a number of housing completions, as well as sites allocated through neighbourhood plans.
-But this does not fully meet the objectively assessed housing need for the District set out in Policy ST1: Bassetlaw's Spatial Strategy. - 7.1.2 Housing allocations are therefore required to provide for the changing housing needs of our communities; such as affordable housing and housing for older people; to support economic growth; contribute to the delivery of strategic infrastructure; and, to maintain a five-year housing land supply. - 7.1.3 This means, as required by national policy1, Policy ST15 will allocate sufficient land for housing in accordance with the spatial strategy, which concentrates housing development in the three Main Towns, followed by the Large Rural Settlements. - 7.1.4 A site allocation is a planning policy that describes what type of land use, or mix of uses, would be acceptable on a specific site or whether the site is protected for certain types of development.
-The purpose of the site allocations in Policy ST15 is to allocate sites for housing development.
+- 7.1.1 Since the start of the plan period on the 1 April 2020, the District has benefitted from a significant number of housing sites with planning permission, seen a high number of housing completions, and seen sites allocated through neighbourhood plans.
+But this does not fully meet the objectively assessed housing need for the District set out in Policy ST1: Bassetlaw's Spatial Strategy. - 7.1.2 This means, as required by national policy, Policy ST13 will allocate sufficient land for housing; a minimum of 2,387 new homes (excluding Worksop Central sites), in accordance with the spatial strategy, which concentrates housing development in the three Main Towns, followed by the Large Rural Settlements. - 7.1.3 Housing allocations are therefore required to provide for the changing housing needs of our communities such as affordable housing and housing for older people; to support economic growth; contribute to the delivery of strategic infrastructure; and, to maintain a five-year housing land supply. - 7.1.4 A site allocation is a planning policy that describes what type of land use, or mix of uses, would be acceptable on a specific site or whether the site is protected for certain types of development.
+The purpose of the site allocations in Policy ST13 is to allocate sites for housing development.
 Site allocations are important because they give guidance and certainty to developers and landowners and they help local people understand what may happen in their neighbourhood in the future.
-They provide a positive policy about the future development of the site and help ensure an appropriate amount and type of development happens in the right place, supported by infrastructure that addresses the needs and impacts generated by that development on local communities. - 7.1.5 Each site allocation has been assessed through the Land Availability Assessment 20222, with account taken of constraints on development, such as flood risk; and infrastructure partners' views.
-Further detailed assessment was provided by the Sustainability Appraisal3 which identified potential sensitivities, and the Bassetlaw Heritage Methodology 20214 which ensured the historic environment was given due consideration in the site selection process, as well as a wide range of Local Plan evidence.
-The Site Selection Methodology 20215 used all available evidence to undertake a robust site selection process for the site allocations contained in this Local Plan.
-The Whole Plan Viability Assessment 20216 ensures that development is capable of delivering infrastructure required as a consequence of its development.
-The Local Plan evidence base is available on the Council's website www.bassetlaw.gov.uk - 7.1.6 The Land Availability Assessment 20212 identifies each site as either deliverable within the first 5 years of the plan period or developable later within the plan period.
-The envisaged start date and duration of construction for each allocation (taking account of the extent of site preparation and upfront infrastructure provision required, together with expected overall annual delivery rates) is reflected in the housing trajectory in Appendix 3.
+They provide a positive policy about the future development of the site and help ensure an appropriate amount and type of development happens in the right place, supported by infrastructure that addresses the needs and impacts generated by that development on local communities. - 7.1.5 Each site allocation has been assessed through the Land Availability Assessment 20221, with account taken of constraints on development, such as flood risk and infrastructure partners' views.
+Further detailed assessment was provided by the Sustainability Appraisal2 which identified potential sensitivities; the Bassetlaw Heritage Methodology 20223 which ensured the historic environment was given due consideration in the site selection process; as well as a wide range of Local Plan evidence.
+The Site Selection Methodology 20224 used all available evidence to undertake a robust site selection process for the site allocations contained in this Local Plan.
+The Whole Plan Viability Assessment 20225 ensures that development is capable of delivering the affordable housing and infrastructure required as a consequence of its development.
+The Local Plan evidence base is available on the Council's website www.bassetlaw.gov.uk - 7.1.6 The Housing Background Paper 20236 identifies each site as either deliverable within the first 5 years of the plan period or developable later within the plan period.
+The envisaged start date and duration of construction for each allocation (taking account of the site's planning status, extent of site preparation and upfront infrastructure provision required, together with expected overall annual delivery rates) is reflected in the housing trajectory in Appendix 3.
 Each allocation is supported by a site-specific policy in this Plan.